ARCHIE LEE HOOKER AND THE COAST TO COAST BLUES BAND

 Surrounded by great musicians day in and day out I felt the need to start writing my own music to share my life’s experiences with others.
 The songs “I’ve got reasons” and “90 days” talk about a darker period of my life which ended with the packing of my blues shoes and embarking on a life changing move to France where I joined Carl Wyatt & the Delta Voodoo Kings to tour Europe.

-Eventually, after carefully choosing the right musicians, Fred Barreto (Brazil) on lead guitar, Matt Santos (Brazil) on Hammond & Harmonica, Nicolas Fageot (France) on bass and Yves “Deville” Ditsch (Luxembourg) on Drums , my own project was born.
+Eventually, after carefully choosing the right musicians, I finally found my Band in the beautiful country of Luxembourg, Fred Barreto (Brazil) on lead guitar, Matt Santos (Brazil) on Hammond & Harmonica, Nicolas Fageot (France) on bass and Yves “Deville” Ditsch (Luxembourg) on Drums.
 The special chemistry within the band led to its name “Archie Lee Hooker & The Coast to Coast Blues Band”.
 My journey doesn’t end here, but this is my life in music up to this day!

-This album is dedicated to the late great John Lee Hooker who would have turned 100 on August 22 nd 2017.
+My latest album “Chilling” is dedicated to the late great John Lee Hooker who would have turned 100 on August 22 nd 2017.
 Thank you John for all that you taught me!

 Archie Lee Hooker